UFAL-DSG/alex/alex/resources/vad/README.rst

 Description of resource files for VAD
 =====================================

-Please note that to simplified deployment of SDS the the VAD is trained to be language independent.
-That means that VAD classifies silence vs. all sounds in any language.
+Please note that to simplify deployment of SDSs, the the VAD is trained to be language independent.
+That means that VAD classifies silence (noise, etc.) vs. all sounds in any language.

 At this moment, the ``alex/resources/vad/`` has only VAD models build using VOIP audio signal.
-The created models include:
+The created models
+include:

 - GMM models
 - NN models